MTgeophysics/mtpy-v2/README.md

 # License

-MTpy is licensed under the GPL version 3
+MTpy is licensed under the MIT license

 The license agreement is contained in the repository and should be kept together with the code.